 Obviously before we do IV therapy each patient’s medical history is fully taken into account.
 All patients get a thorough check-up before any IV interventions.

 Apart from momentary discomfort caused by insertion of the needle or tube, this tried and tested treatment is painless.
 Sometimes patients feel almost immediate benefits.

-What are the benefits of IV treatment for the elderly?
+What are the benefits of IV treatment?

-Many elderly people can benefit enormously from IV therapy.
+Many adults and elderly people can benefit enormously from IV therapy.
 It’s an excellent way to give them nutrients to make them feel better.
 IV therapy can also deliver selected medicines or fluids to treat things like electrolyte imbalances.

 Elderly people often have difficulty swallowing and digesting food.
 IV therapy can be the best way to get the vital nutrients your body needs into the bloodstream.
 IV therapy may also involve the delivery of fluids to counter dehydration, or antibiotics to deal with infections.

 There are many other potential uses for IV treatments.
 For instance, for those with very low blood pressure, IV therapy can help increase blood sugar levels.